Kaysims/Grip-Club/README.md

 </details><br />

 3. When the original lighthouse test was run the SEO came back as 89 points.
 The reason for this was an error with the meta description.
-I had spelt the word discription incorrectly.
+I had spelled the word discription incorrectly.
 This is now fixed and is no longer an error.

 <details><summary><b>SEO Bug Found</b></summary>